 As propaganda increased so the diverse nationalities became armed and people were stirred into actions which degenerated into a series of wars.
 While the situation historically has been portrayed as Serb v Croats v Bosnian Muslims, many smaller civil wars erupted leading to independence being declared from Slovenia to Macedonia.
 On a wider level what occurred was a big argument over centralism – a strong central government under Serbs – versus federalism – and the six republics having greater individual powers.

-Football clubs, of course, were not immune to the dynamic social forces at work with many clubs tied fully to the identity of a land and flag.
+Football clubs, of course, were not immune to the dynamic social forces at work with many clubs linked to the identity of a land and flag.
 Dinamo Zagreb in 1991 became ‘Croatia Zagreb’ a name change widely seen as a political move by the leadership of then newly independent Croatia.
-And, while Red Star Belgrade never became ‘Red Star Serbia’ the fan riot between Dinamo and Red Star on May 13th 1990 is widely seen as a milestone on the road to Serbian paramilitary activities and the break up of Yugoslavia.
+And, while Red Star Belgrade never became ‘Red Star Serbia’ the fan riot between Dinamo and Red Star on May 13th, 1990 is widely seen as a milestone on the road to Serbian paramilitary activities and the break-up of Yugoslavia.